NaanProphet/krishnastudio-site/_posts/2023-05-14-git-lfs-with-azure-repos.md

 Azure Dev Repos is a wonderful place to version control Logic projects, because it has unlimited storage and support LFS.[^1]

 A particularly large project (20 GB, largest file 225 MB) was failing to push to the server.
 I've seen two variations of this error: either an HTTP 413 or an HTTP 503 error while pushing a project.
-To all salt to the wound, it was happening in the final 1%.
+To add salt to the wound, it was happening in the final 1%.

 ```
 $ git push --set-upstream origin master